-You'll need a baking sheet pan and a cooking rack to keep your chicken elevated during the cooking process.
+- You'll need a baking sheet pan and a cooking rack to keep your chicken elevated during the cooking process.
 The cooking rack allows air to circulate all around the chicken, similar to a rotisserie.
-You can also place your chicken directly on the oven rack and let it drip into a pan below.
+Cadco offers a Model GRP825 Poultry Rack (for Full Size ovens only) which holds a maximum of eight 3 pound birds - You can also place your chicken directly on the oven rack and let it drip into a pan below. - Caution!

-• Caution!
 Never allow grease to drip onto the bottom of the oven!